 Do not leave the scene of the accident.

 It’s very important the incident is documented and you are there to control the circumstances if at all medically possible.
 Keep in mind you may not feel injured at the time of the accident but you may in the future.
 You want to make sure you have the drivers, driver license information and insurance information and most importantly, the accident is documented by the police.
 Never under any circumstance leave the scene of the accident without following the above guidelines.

 Do everything possible to make sure the driver does not leave the scene of the accident.

 Very often an injured person may feel as if they are okay and not injured but as we discussed earlier, this is often due adrenaline.
 Make every effort possible to call the police immediately and request an ambulance if one is needed.
 Often drivers will tell injury victims, “you look okay” and try to persuade them to dismiss the accident so they can be one their way.
-Do not every say you are okay and insist they remain until the police arrive.
+Do not ever say you are okay and insist they remain until the police arrive.
 Do not be afraid to inconvenience the driver, you’re not wasting anyone’s time.
-If they insist on leaving the scene of the accident, if at all possible, write down the license place number of the car or take a picture of it with your mobile phone.
+If they insist on leaving the scene of the accident if at all possible, write down the license place number of the car or take a picture of it with your mobile phone.